-PHILIPPINE SEA - Live fire from ships and aircraft participating in Valiant Shield 2016 sank the decommissioned USS Rentz (FFG 46) in waters 30,000 feet deep and 117 nautical miles northeast of Guam Sept.
-13.
+GUAM - Live fire from ships and aircraft participating in the Valiant Shield 2016 exercise sank the decommissioned USS Rentz (FFG 46) Sept.
+13, in waters 30,000 feet deep, 220 nautical miles northeast of Guam.

-Prior to the vessel being transported for participation in a SINKEX, each vessel is put through a rigorous cleaning process, including the removal of all polychlorinated biphenyls (PCBs), transformers and large capacitors, all small capacitors to the greatest extent practical, trash, floatable materials, mercury or fluorocarbon-containing materials and readily detachable solid PCB items.
+Prior to the vessel being transported for participation in a SINKEX, each vessel is put through a rigorous cleaning process, including the removal of all polychlorinated biphenyls, transformers and large capacitors; all small capacitors to the greatest extent practical; trash; floatable materials; mercury or fluorocarbon-containing materials and readily detachable solid PCB items.
 Petroleum is also cleaned from tanks, piping and reservoirs.

 A Navy civilian environmental, safety and health manager and a quality assurance supervisor inspect the environmental remediation conducted in preparation of a vessel’s use in a SINKEX.
 Upon completion of the environmental remediation, the manager and supervisor provide signed certification of the work in accordance with EPA requirements.

-Valiant Shield 2016 is a biennial, U.S.-only, field training exercise (FTX) with a focus on integration of joint training among U.S. forces in relation to current operational plans.
+Sponsored by U.S. Pacific Command, Valiant Shield is a U.S.-only, biennial field training exercise with a focus on integrated joint training among U.S. forces that increases participants' ability to plan, communicate and conduct complex maritime operations.
 This training enables real-world proficiency in sustaining joint forces through detecting, locating, tracking and engaging units at sea, in the air, on land, and in cyberspace in response to a range of mission areas.